ZikangYuan/sr_lio/README.md

 <img src="doc/sweep-reconstruction.png" width=55% />
 </div>

-2. **Sweep Reconstruction** can effectively reduce the time interval for each IMU pre-integration, reducing the IMU pre-integration error and enabling the usage of BA based LiDAR-inertial optimization.
+2. **Sweep Reconstruction** can effectively reduce the accumulative error of predicted state by reducing the time interval of IMU measurements integration for iEKF based LIO systems by using highfrequent reconstructed sweeps and in turn achieve more accurate and robust state estimation results.
-3. Following [CT-ICP](https://github.com/jedeschaud/ct_icp), **SR-LIO** represents the state of two moments in each sweep: 1) at the beginning time of a sweep, and 2) at the end time of the sweep.
-4. **SR-LIO** proposes **Multi-Segment LIO Optimization** for equally optimize all state variables during the period of a reconstructed sweep.
-5. All details about the Jacobian matrixes are available in the appendix of [our article](https://arxiv.org/abs/2210.10424).
+3. **SR-LIO** proposes **Performing distortion correction for each segment** to prevent inaccurate trajectory caused by multiple inconsistent distortion correction to a particular point.

 ## Installation